Homological mirror symmetry for the quartic surface: Symplectic terminology

 Let $L_0$, $L_1$ be exact Lagrangian submanifolds of $M$, and choose functions $K_{L_0}$, $K_{L_1}$.
 One can then define the action of an intersection point $x \in L_0 \cap L_1$ to be

 For any two such points $x_0,x_1$ and any connecting disc $u$ in $X$, the intersection number $u \cdot X_\infty$ is well-defined, and

-In particular, the action functional is indeed exact if we allow only connecting discs which lie in $M$.
+In particular, if we allow only connecting discs which lie in $M$, the action gives an a priori bound on their symplectic areas.

 Let $\phi$ be a symplectic automorphism of $M$, which extends smoothly to $X$ in such a way that $X_\infty$ remains pointwise fixed (we denote the extension equally by $\phi$).
 We say that $\phi$ exact if $\phi^*\theta_M - \theta_M = dK_\phi$ for some function $K_\phi$ on $M$.
 This condition is invariant under Hamiltonian isotopies keeping $X_\infty$ fixed.
-Exact symplectic automorphisms form a group $Aut(M)$, which acts naturally on the set of exact Lagrangian submanifolds.
+Exact symplectic automorphisms form a group $\mathit{Aut}(M)$, which acts naturally on the set of exact Lagrangian submanifolds.
 The analogue of Lemma \ref{th:check-exactness} is

-\begin{lemma} $\phi$ is exact iff $Hom(o_X,\phi^*o_X)$ is the trivial flat bundle, and every covariantly constant nonzero section has the property that its restriction to $M$ lies in the same homotopy class of nowhere zero sections as $\phi^*\sigma_{X,\infty}/\sigma_{X,\infty}$. \end{lemma}
+\begin{lemma} $\phi$ is exact iff the following conditions hold.
+First, $\mathit{Hom}(o_X,\phi^*o_X)$ is the trivial flat bundle.
+Secondly, if we take a nonzero covariantly constant section of that bundle and restrict it to $M$, the result lies in the same homotopy class of nowhere zero sections as $\phi^*\sigma_{X,\infty}/\sigma_{X,\infty}$. \end{lemma}

-\begin{remark} The conditions for exactness which appear in the Lemma are automatically satisfied if $H_1(X) = 0$.
-This is obvious for the first one, and for the second one argues as follows: take the meridian $\gamma$ in $M$ around a component of $X_\infty$, and bound it by a small disc going through $X_\infty$ once.
-The homotopy class of covariantly constant sections of $Hom(o_X,\phi^*o_X)|\gamma$ is characterized by the fact that they extend to nowhere zero sections over the disc.
-On the other hand, $\sigma_{X,\infty}\gamma$ extends to a section with precisely one zero, and so does $\phi^*\sigma_{X,\infty}|\gamma$.
-Hence, $(\phi^*\sigma_{X,\infty}/\sigma_{X,\infty})|\gamma$ lies in the same homotopy class of nowhere zero sections as the covariantly constant ones. \end{remark}
+\begin{remark} The conditions for exactness which appear in Lemma \ref{th:check-exactness-2} are automatically satisfied if $H_1(X) = 0$.
+This is obvious for the first one, and for the second one the argument goes as follows: take the meridian $\gamma$ in $M$ around a component of $X_\infty$, and bound it by a small disc going through $X_\infty$ once.
+The homotopy class of nowhere zero sections of $\mathit{Hom}(o_X,\phi^*o_X)|\gamma$ containing the covariantly constant ones is characterized by the fact that they extend to nowhere zero sections over the disc.
+On the other hand, $\sigma_{X,\infty}|\gamma$ extends to a section with one simple zero on the disc, and so does $\phi^*\sigma_{X,\infty}|\gamma$.
+Hence, $(\phi^*\sigma_{X,\infty}/\sigma_{X,\infty})|\gamma$ lies in the same homotopy class of nowhere zero sections as the covariantly constant ones.
+Finally, note that the meridians generate $H_1(M)$. \end{remark}

 The relation between the affine and projective notions is clear: Lemma \ref{th:check-exactness} shows that an exact $L \subset M$ is a rational Lagrangian submanifold of $X$, and Lemma \ref{th:check-exactness-2} does the same for automorphisms.
 Given a pair of exact Lagrangian submanifolds $L_0,L_1$, the multivalued action \eqref{eq:modq-action} is a reduction of the single-valued one \eqref{eq:action}, and \eqref{eq:energy} is a refinement of \eqref{eq:modq-energy}.